The Southern Book Club's Guide to Slaying Vampires

 Something will, obviously, come to this particular peaceful, safe neighbourhood.
 Hendrix's title promises nothing less.
 We're primed to expect bloodsucking creates, slaughter, and peril.
 And the book doesn't disappoint.
 But Hendrix gives us so much more.

-I realised when I read this book that I'm primed, at some level, for the vampire vs vampire hunter struggle to be a clash of the privileged - the aristocratic Count against the Professor, the Doctor, the Priest (all male of course).
+I realised when I read this book that I'm accustomed, at some level, for the vampire vs vampire-hunter struggle to be a clash of the privileged - the aristocratic Count against the Professor, the Doctor, the Priest (all male of course).
 When Van Helsing sets out on the trail, nobody tells him that he's hysterical or "needs help".

 In The Southern Book Club's Guide... everything is bound up with privilege and patriarchy.
-The (comfortably off, white) women of the Book Club are nonetheless bound to their husbands.
+The comfortably off, white, women of the Book Club are nonetheless bound to their husbands.
 They're not considered to need their own bank accounts.
-Hubby's views always come first and if I wife steps out of line, why, there's a little pill for that.
+Hubby's views always come first and if a wife steps out of line, why, there's a little pill for that.
 Or a swinging fist.

 So, in this book, there is a satisfying degree of moral murk.
 A lot of handwringing, a lot of looking the other way, of letting the bad things happen somewhere else, to someone else.
 There is actually a great deal of moral horror here, and it is more frightening, more disturbing and sticks around longer than the scenes with blood, combat and injury.